Sharifs, Saifullahs, Zulfi Bukhari, Khattak and Anusha to face NAB inquiries

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The NAB Executive Board on Monday approved new inquires against ex-prime minister Nawaz Sharif, Shahbaz Sharif, Kulsum Nawaz Sharif, Maryam Nawaz Sharif and Hamza Shahbaz Sharif in new cases and filing of three supplementary references against Nawaz Sharif.
+ISLAMABAD: The NAB Executive Board Monday approved new inquires against ex-prime minister Nawaz Sharif, Shahbaz Sharif, Kalsum Nawaz Sharif, Maryam Nawaz Sharif and Hamza Shahbaz Sharif in new cases and filing of three supplementary references against Nawaz Sharif.

+The board met here with Chairman Justice (Retd) Javed Iqbal in the chair.

 The executive board also approved an inquiry against the Punjab Chief Minister Shahbaz Sharif, Fazaldad Abbas, Masroor Anwar and others on the complaint of State Bank of Pakistan for suspicious transactions.